Skip to main content

 EoTech HWS EXPS2

 There’s plenty to like about the iconic EoTech EXPS2.
 It’s got big windows, clear glass, and it’s basically bomb-proof.
-The HWS EXPS2 minimizes the amount of rail space you need to use for it by utilizing a tiny footprint.
+The HWS EXPS2 minimizes the amount of rail space you need to mount it by utilizing a tiny footprint.
 It features a 1,000 hour battery life, so you won’t need to worry about the dot going out anytime soon.
-And if you really want to reach out and touch a target that’s far away, you can add a G43 magnifier to get either 3x or 5x zoom.
+Plus, if you really want to reach out and touch a target that’s far away, you can add a G43 magnifier to get either 3x or 5x zoom.

 The only downside to adding an EXPS2 to your AK is that RS Regulate doesn’t make a specific upper mount for its footprint.
 You’ll need to use a 1913 Picatinny rail upper, which leads to quite a bit of height over bore.
-You’ll need to add a cheek riser to the buttstock of your AK to get a proper cheek weld.
+You’ll also need to add a cheek riser to the buttstock of your AK to get a proper cheek weld.

 Specs & Features